SamManibog/oneup/lua/oneup/prompt_popup/README.md

-# Popup
+# Prompt Popup

-The base class for all popups in this plugin.
-Instantiated with Popup:new(opts), using the options defined in the next section.
+A popup used to take text input from the user.
+Instantiated with PromptPopup:new(opts), using the options defined in the next section.

 ## Initialization Options